jesper72/dhl-autofiller/README.md

 ```

 ## Limitations
-* No tests available
-* No support for specific API formats
+* No support for specific API formats or protocols